Updated July 30, 2018

 Time to rouse from the daydream, crypto-noobs.
 For now, crypto is dependent upon the old substructure.
 That is where it rests.
-That is where it should gather its trust and strength, but not form its misplaced revolution.
+That is where it should gather its trust and strength, but not from its misplaced revolution.

 This is not the anarchist core.
 Blockchain is not anarchy.
 It is not order from decentralization.
 It is the clone army.
 Hit the command center — the developers (core team) — and it folds like a cheap suit.

 And this dreamed of moment of truth is crucial.
 It can be subverted.
 Others can subsume its power to encapsulate the population(s).
 We must have watchers in place.
 No Taaki’s should subvert the message, without a fight.
+Without argument.